zlockewtg/RLinf/docs/source-en/rst_source/examples/behavior.rst

       pipeline_stage_num: 2

 Here you can flexibly configure the GPU count for env, rollout, and actor components.
-Using the above configuration, you can achieve pipeline overlap between env and rollout, and sharing with actor.
 Additionally, by setting ``pipeline_stage_num = 2`` in the
-configuration, you can achieve pipeline overlap between rollout and actor, improving rollout efficiency.
+configuration, you can achieve pipeline overlap between rollout and env, improving rollout efficiency.

 .. code:: yaml